DiegoSousa/MySimpleCRM/README.md

 <b>3 To install Maven:<b>

 3.1 Help -> Eclipse MarketPlace -> install the "Maven Integration for eclipse WTP".

-<b>4 - If you do not have the JUnit 4:<b>

-4.1 - Go http://www.junit.org/download the jar and add to /eclipse/plugins.

 <b>Come down to!<b>